-Medium sized butterfly with a wing span to 2 3/4 inches.
-The uppersides of the wings are white in color with light brown markings and a double row of light crescents at the margins.
-The forewing has one round black spot, the hindwing two.
-The winter form is larger and paler, the summer form is smaller and darker.
+Medium-sized butterfly with a wingspan up to 2-3/4 inches.
+The uppersides of the wings are pearly white with light brown markings and a double row of light crescents at the pale orange margins.
+The forewing has one round black spot; the hindwing has two black spots and a short tail.
+The underside of the hindwing is paler, with pinkish markings.
+The winter form is larger and paler; the summer form is smaller and darker.
+The caterpillar is black with small white dots, many rows of stout orange spines, and a pair of long horns with knobs at the tips.

 Peninsular Florida, southern Texas, West Indies, Mexico, Central America, South America; a rare wanderer to the north in the United States.